Mount McLoughlin: Human history

 The area around Mount McLoughlin was frequented by fur trappers and explorers, but they did not settle for long stays in the area.
-Settlers living near the surrounding Sky Lakes Wilderness trapped beavers and martens during the winter seasons, hunted, and grazed sheep in warmer months.
+Settlers living near the surrounding today’s Sky Lakes Wilderness trapped beavers and martens during the winter seasons, hunted, and grazed sheep in warmer months.
 Stuart Falls and Twin Ponds marked popular spots for picking huckleberries.
 Trails and fire lookouts were constructed for the Sky Lakes Wilderness area in the early 1900s, with the Pacific Crest Trail expanding into the region during the mid-1970s, superseding the pre-existing Oregon Skyline Trail.

 Mount McLoughlin's first known ascent took place in 1858, when Joseph Burpee, William Wilkinson, Dr. Greer, Henry Klippel, John S. Love, and Robert Haines, from the city of Jacksonville, reached the summit from the northeast.
 The event was reported in a letter published by the Jacksonville Democratic Times on May 28, 1897.
 In 1896, members of the Mazama mountaineering club including Lottie Reed, Henry Pittock, and Leslie Scott ascended the mountain.

 As of 1926, Mount McLoughlin's western flank acts as the municipal watershed for Medford, its melted snow feeding the Big Butte Springs near the city.
 The summer melting of snow forms a shape that is referred to locally as "the angel wings" or "the diving eagle", which local fishers consider a sign of peak fishing opportunities in the mountain's lakes.

 Recreation

-Mount McLoughlin has a 5 mi hiking trail to its summit.
-While non-technical, the trail gains about 4000 ft in elevation, typically requiring at least six hours from start to finish.
-The trail receives moderate to heavy use each year; the peak is easiest to reach from July through September, when the trailhead is accessible by vehicle and snow is minimal along the path.
+Mount McLoughlin has a 5 mi hiking trail to its summit, a six hour round-trip which gains about 4000 ft in elevation.
+While the route receives moderate to heavy use each year, ascent to the peak is easiest from July through September, when the trailhead is accessible by vehicle and snow is minimal along the path.

 The Mt.
-McLoughlin Trailhead is on Forest Road 3650, 2.5 mi north of Oregon SR-140.
+McLoughlin Trailhead is on Forest Road 3650, 2.5 mi north of Oregon Route 140.
 After about 1 mi, the Mt.
 McLoughlin Trail joins the Pacific Crest Trail for half a mile, then passes through a forested area for about 2.5 mi before reaching timberline.
 The last mile of the route travels over blocky lava and rubble, and the trail above the tree line is less clearly delineated.
 From the summit, Mount Shasta and Crater Lake can be seen.

 During the winter, the climb requires snowshoes, crampons, and ice axes, and is far more challenging than the popular summertime route.
-The access road from Oregon SR-140 may also be closed due to snow, requiring a longer approach on snowshoes or cross country skis.
+The access road from Oregon Route 140 may also be closed due to snow, requiring a longer approach on snowshoes or cross country skis.
 The mountain can also be skied, which has become more popular in recent years.